abinit/abinit/doc/tutorial/eph4isotc.md

 This is not surprising as the equation for $\alpha^2F(\ww)$ resembles the one for the phonon DOS $F(\ww)$: except for the weighting factor $\frac{\gamma_{\qq\nu}}{\ww_{\qq\nu}}$.
 The technique used to compute $\alpha^2F(\ww)$ is defined by the two variables [[ph_intmeth]] and [[ph_smear]].
-By default, the code uses the tetrahedron method for the $\qq$-space integration.
+By default, the code uses the linear tetrahedron method for the $\qq$-space integration.

 The total e-ph coupling strength $\lambda$ is defined as the first inverse moment of $\alpha^2F(\ww)$: